 Old Age Security/Guaranteed Income Supplement

-* Rental costs provided by Housing Services Division, Healthy and Safe Communities Department, City of Hamilton, based on Rental Market Report, Canada Mortgage and Housing Corporation, fall 2017.
+*Average monthly apartment rental costs provided by Housing Services Division, Healthy and Safe Communities Department, City of Hamilton, based on Rental Market Report, Canada Mortgage and Housing Corporation, Fall 2018.
 May include heat/hydro.

 For complete data, please contact Mary Ellen Prange, Healthy Environments Division, Healthy and Safe Communities Department firstname.lastname@example.org.